diatoming/CKMathParser/README.md

 * Support major singe parameter functions (sin, cos, log, etc)
 * Support major fundamental constants (e, pi, etc) and user defined constants.
 * Be easily extensible to add support for more functions and constants
+* Provide meaningful error messages

+#### Be Warned!
+Currently my code is extremely dirty and incomplete.
+I have been going back and forth between different parsing methods and optimizations.
+I want to have a very readable, well commented, and error free program so just give me some time to sort it out.

 #### Installing CKMathParser
 While the end goal is to convert this project to an importable framework, for testing purposes the appropriate .swift files are contained in a test iOS project.
 If you want to try out the parser now with its limited functionality, instructions are as follows: